-1 Title UAC Joint Consultative Committee Constitution 2 Purpose To provide a forum where management, staff and union, in equal partnership, discuss issues affecting UAC staff at the time of contemplation rather than implementation and make consensus decisions on staff management and organisational policy and by agreement with the Director and management through the Resource Management Committee.
-3 Objectives To consult on issues arising out of the application of this Agreement including the development and/or review of UAC policies that impact on the terms and conditions of employment of employees.
-Resolve issues from staff in relation to all aspects of their workplace, through consultation and mediation.
-Oversee and advise on workplace reform, including organisational restructures. • 4 Functions The Joint Consultative Committee will receive and deal with input from staff and management and will work with management to: 4 Functions with input from staff and management and will work with 4 Functions with input from staff and management and will work with management to: Ensure the correct implementation of the Enterprise 4 Functions with input from staff and management and will work with management to: Ensure the correct implementation of the Enterprise Agreement.
-4 Functions with input from staff and management and will work with management to: Ensure the correct implementation of the Enterprise Agreement.
-Review / develop communication and education systems.
-Ensure implementation of fairness and equity through development of Best Practice and Quality Management 4 Functions with input from staff and management and will work with management to: Ensure the correct implementation of the Enterprise Agreement.
-Review / develop communication and education systems.
-Ensure implementation of fairness and equity through development of Best Practice and Quality Management systems.
-Develop, monitor and enhance Competency Development 4 Functions with input from staff and management and will work with management to: Ensure the correct implementation of the Enterprise Agreement.
-Review / develop communication and education systems.
-Ensure implementation of fairness and equity through development of Best Practice and Quality Management systems.
-Develop, monitor and enhance Competency Development programs.
-Ensure compliance with all polices for protection of staff in 4 Functions with input from staff and management and will work with management to: Ensure the correct implementation of the Enterprise Agreement.
-Review / develop communication and education systems.
-Ensure implementation of fairness and equity through development of Best Practice and Quality Management systems.
-Develop, monitor and enhance Competency Development programs.
-Ensure compliance with all polices for protection of staff in their workplace environment.
-Negotiate resolutions on staff issues with all relevant
+1 Title • UAC Joint Consultative Committee Constitution 2 Purpose • To provide a forum where management, staff and union, in equal partnership, discuss issues affecting UAC staff at the time of contemplation rather than implementation and make consensus decisions on staff management and organisational policy and by agreement with the Managing Director and management through the Executive Group.
+3 Objectives • To consult on issues arising out of the application of this Agreement including the development and/or review of UAC policies that impact on the terms and conditions of employment of employees. • Resolve issues from staff in relation to all aspects of their workplace, through consultation and mediation. • Oversee and advise on workplace reform, including organisational restructures.
+4 Functions The Joint Consultative Committee will receive and deal with input from staff and management and will work with management to: • Ensure the correct implementation of the Enterprise Agreement. • Review / develop communication and education systems. • Ensure implementation of fairness and equity through development of Best Practice and Quality Management systems. • Develop, monitor and enhance Competency Development programs. • Ensure compliance with all polices for protection of staff in their workplace environment. • Negotiate resolutions on staff issues with all relevant stakeholders. • Assist to resolve EEO / Anti discrimination issues in conjunction with the UAC's Human Resources Unit. • Assist to resolve EEO / Anti discrimination issues in